-Step 8: Run Word Count reports for Invoicing
+Step 8: Run the Word Counts report for Invoicing

-Smartling offers Word Count reports that you can use as a basis for your invoices.
+Smartling offers a Word Counts report that you can use as a basis for your invoices.
 To create an invoice for your client, you can run and download your Word Count report in Smartling, which includes the number of weighted words submitted by your team in the selected date range.
 You can then process this report (for example, in a pivot table) to add all of your pricing information, project management fees etc.